kaaproject/kaa/doc/Customization-guide/How-to-contribute/Style-guide/index.md

 </li>
 </ul>

-* Use _org.kaaproject.kaa.schema.sample_ prefix to start a schema namespace used for examples and documentation purposes.
+* Use `org.kaaproject.kaa.schema.sample` prefix to start a schema namespace used for examples and documentation purposes.
 * Format all JSON files with this [online tool](https://jsonformatter.curiousconcept.com/) using the "4 space tab" profile.
 * Use inline code formatting in the documentation for:
   * Short code examples.
-  * Reference to code related entities (function names, variables, parameters, arguments, etc.).
+  * Code related entities (function names, variables, parameters, arguments, etc.).
-  * Source file names.
+  * Names of files and directories.
   * Numbers when they are used as code.

 ### Jekyll formatting